Cycling in Pennine Yorkshire

 Mary Townley Loop

 47 miles and 6,300ft of climbing.
-Did we mention that it’s off road?
-The Mary Townley loop is a ‘must do’ ride for mountain bikers.
-Many tackle it over a couple of days but if you fancy doing the full 47 miles in one go be prepared for around 7 hours of riding and variable weather conditions all year round.
-Rossendale Mountain Rescue Team run an annual challenge ride around the loop.
+Did we mention that it's off-road?
+The Mary Townley Loop is a 'must do' for mountain bikers.
+Many tackle it over a couple of days but if you fancy doing the full 47 miles in one go be prepared for around seven hours of riding and variable weather conditions all year round.
+Rossendale Mountain Recue Team run an annual challenge ride around the loop.

 West Yorkshire Cycle Routes

-A website where you can download GPS routes that take in the region’s climbs and quiet roads.
+A website where you can download GPS routes that take in the region's climbs and quiter roads.